-Directors, Trust Committee members and Officers charged with the administration of trust and other fiduciary activities shall, in addition to meeting the qualification standards prescribed for directors and officers of Banks, possess the necessary technical expertise in such business.
+Directors, Trust Committee members and Officers charged with the administration of trust and other fiduciary activities shall, in addition to meeting the qualification standards prescribed for directors and officers of Banks, possess the necessary technical expertise and relevant experience in such business.

-The Trust Committee members must possess the necessary technical expertise and relevant experience in trust activities which may be indicated by any of the following:
+A Trust Committee members must possess the necessary technical expertise and relevant experience in trust activities which may be indicated by any of the following:

-- At least one (1) year of actual experience in trust, other fiduciary business, or investment management activities, or - At least three (3) years of professional experience in relevant field such as banking, finance, economics, law, and risk management; or - Completion of at least ninety (90) training hours on trust, other fiduciary business, or investment management activities; or - Completion of a relevant global or local professional certification program in finance.
+• At least one (1) year of actual experience in trust, other fiduciary business, or investment management activities, or

+- At least three (3) years of professional experience in relevant field such as banking, finance, economics, law, and risk management; or - Completion of at least ninety (90) training hours on trust, other fiduciary business, or investment management activities; or - Completion of a relevant global or local professional certification program.

-The Trust Committee member should be familiar with Philippine laws, rules and regulations on trust business, and uphold at all times ethical and good governance standards.
+A Trust Committee member should be familiar with Philippine laws, rules and regulations on trust business, and uphold at all times ethical and good governance standards.

-The Trust Committee is expected to enhance its knowledge and skill by attending seminars and program certifications relevant to the trust business to effectively oversee the management and the growth of its business.
+A Trust Committee member is expected to enhance his/her knowledge and skill by attending seminars and program certifications relevant to the trust business to effectively oversee the management and the growth of its business.

-The qualifications of the Trust Officer should be compliant with the minimum requirements of BSP Circular No. 766, series of 2012, or as regulatory authorities may require, and shall possess any of the following:
+A Trust Officer should possess the necessary qualifications as the regulatory authorities may require, including any of the following:

-- At least five (5) years of actual experience in trust operations; or - At least three (3) years of actual experience in trust operations and must have (1) completed at least ninety (90) training hours in trust, other fiduciary business or investment management activities acceptable to the BSP, or (2) completed a relevant global or local professional certification program; or - At least five (5) years of actual experience as an officer of a bank/non-bank financial intermediary and must have (1) completed at least ninety (90) training hours in trust, other fiduciary business or investment management activities acceptable to the BSP, or (2) completed a relevant global or local professional certification program.
+- At least five (5) years of actual experience in trust operations; or - At least three (3) years of actual experience in trust operations and must have (1) completed at least ninety (90) training hours in trust, other fiduciary business or investment management activities acceptable to the BSP, or (2) completed a relevant global or local professional certification program; or - At least five (5) years of actual experience as an officer of a bank/nonbank financial intermediary and must have (1) completed at least ninety (90) training hours in trust, other fiduciary business or investment management activities acceptable to the BSP, or (2) completed a relevant global or local professional certification program.